splynx/docs/files/en/online_backups/online_backups.md

 ----
 If for some reason the plugin is inadmissible for you, but there is a need for backups, there is another way:

-1. Your server needs a public ip
+1. Your server needs a public IP

-2. Allow access to your server via ssh from host `backup.splynx.com`
+2. Allow access to your server via ssh from the host: `backup.splynx.com`

-3. Send an e-mail to support@splynx.com, which states that you want to connect the online backup service, as well as the data for the ssh connection `PUBLIC_IP:PORT`
+3. Send an e-mail to support@splynx.com, which states that you want to connect the online backup service, as well as the data for the ssh connection `PUBLIC_IP: PORT`

 >In this case, the backup will be performed via rsync